bla260/ad2usb/README.md

 A more complete list is available from NuTech on their website.
 While the NuTech AlarmDecoder AD2* interface also supports alarm panels sold by DSC, this plugin is not tested with those panels.
 Users with DSC panels should look at the DSC Alarm plugin.

 **Important Notes** :
-1. An older version of the AlarmDecoders' firmware, version 2.2a.6, is required.
+1. Requires AlarmDecoder firmware version 2.2a.8.8 or 2.2a.6.
 The Plugin may not start or run with any other version.
-Support for the latest version of the firmware is planned in a future release in August 2022.
 2. While the panels listed should work, the developer testing for each release is limited to only on a VISTA-20P.
 Leverage the [Indigo ad2usb User Forum](https://forums.indigodomo.com/viewtopic.php?f=22&t=7584) to ask other users about their experience with your specific alarm panel model.
-3. Works only in the plugin's basic mode
+Since I can test any panel message, I may ask in the Support Forum for parts of your panel message log to test.

 ## Features